 Finally, we encounter our A7 chord on the last two beats of the second bar.
 The major 3rd in this chord is an alteration from the original key that acts as a ‘leading tone’ that resolves up a half-step to the root note of the Dm.
 This creates tension, giving character to the chord progression.

 Make sure you emphasize this chord tone and try resolving up when switching back to the Dm.
 The dominant 7 E shape fits nicely with our other two arpeggios.

 Guitar arpeggios are complex and challenging, and take a lot of time and energy to master.
 Don’t get discouraged if you have trouble memorizing arpeggios or following fast changes.

 Remember, this is just another tool in your toolbox as a lead guitarist.
 There’s nothing wrong with sticking to the scale; it’s your foundation and your safety net.
 Think of guitar arpeggios as an extra special ingredient you can use to spice things up.

 Look at chord changes to your favorite songs and try to work arpeggios and the strategy of chord following into your playing.
 Though this may be a daunting chapter in your journey, I guarantee it will take your playing to the next level!

-Need some help with arpeggios or guitar techniques?
-Sign up for lessons with a private guitar instructor or try TakeLessons Live’s guitar group classes and courses.
+Need some help with arpeggios or other guitar techniques?
+Sign up for lessons with a private guitar instructor or try group guitar classes here at TakeLessons Live.